 Honesty, y’all, I have no idea where this recipe came from.

-Also, I have no idea why we imply this is an oven baked cube steak because this recipe does not call for baking ANYTHING.
+Also, I have no idea why we imply this is an oven baked cube steak because my rendition of this recipe does not call for baking ANYTHING.

 My parents know how to make this recipe—and both love it—and they passed that love down to my sister and I. Leigh and I have had entire conversations about this dish and our love for it.

-This smothered cube steak is a delicious weeknight meal.
+This smothered cube steak recipe is a delicious weeknight meal.
 And it is pretty perfect served over some potatoes… or rice, if you’re my husband and/or are from Louisiana/Alabama/the Deep South and were raised with rice instead of potatoes.